qgis/QGIS-Documentation/docs/user_manual/print_composer/overview_composer.rst

 the layout's level (which includes all global and project's variables).

 It also allows the user to manage layout-level variables.
 Click the
-|signPlus| button to add a new custom layout-level variable.
+|symbologyAdd| button to add a new custom layout-level variable.
 Likewise,
 select a custom layout-level variable from the list and click the
-|signMinus| button to remove it.
+|symbologyRemove| button to remove it.

 More information on variables usage in the :ref:`General Tools <general_tools_variables>` section.